-If not, you can learn how to pray the Rosary on this page with:
+If you need help, you can learn how to pray the Rosary on this page with:

 My husband has each of these bookmarked on his phone for when he is driving alone and wants to say an extra Rosary.

 We also use it when Dad is working the late shifts.
 It helps the children focus better on our family Rosary.
 We're usually done in better time with, hopefully, better prayers because we let fewer things distract us.

 Fr.
 John Young and Padre Pio Academy have made an audio Rosary that you can listen to

-When you buy the CD or make a donation to the school you also get the download so you can listen and pray right away.
+When you buy the Catholic Rosary CD or make a donation to the school you also get the download so you can listen and pray right away.

-With the school children praying, it is almost like listening to a family Rosary, which I really like.
-The children sing the Gloria Patri in Latin, but there is no other music and the other prayers are in English.
+With the school children praying, it is almost like listening to a family Rosary, which you will treasure.
+The children sing the Gloria Patri in Latin, but there is no other music to distract and the other prayers are in English.

-I really like that Father mentions the virtues to be gained by praying each mystery, too.
-When else would we pray for an increase in the supernatural virtues?
+I really like that Father mentions the spiritual virtues to be gained by praying the mysteries of the Rosary.
+When else would we think to pray for an increase in the supernatural virtues?